olivercolas/add-tokens/README.md

 ## Why?

-At some point I decided to try bridging my assets to Ethereum, I found the process extremely stressful as I wasn't sure what contract address it was bridged to.
+At some point I decided to try bridging my assets to Ethereum, I found the process extremely stressful as I wasn't sure what contract address my funds were bridged to.

 I also found myself needing to re-add tokens more often than I thought I would, this tool helps add my favorite tokens quickly and painlessly.